The Makioka Sisters: Plot

 In June, Tatsuo's eldest sister alerts Sachiko of a marriage prospect, a Mr. Sawazaki from a prominent Nagoya family.
 Sachiko, Yukiko, Taeko, and Etsuko visit Tatsuo's sister in Ōgaki so that Yukiko can attend the miai.
 The miai does not go well: Sachiko is left with a negative impression, and Sawazaki rejects the marriage.
 This is the first time the Makiokas have been refused by a marriage prospect.

 Upon her return, Sachiko hears that Taeko has taken up again with Okubata.
-As the relationship grows increasingly open, Teinosuke informs Tsuruko.
+As the relationship grows increasingly public, Teinosuke informs Tsuruko.
 Tsuruko demands that Taeko be sent to Tokyo; Taeko refuses and is disinherited.

 Later, Itani presents another marriage prospect for Yukiko.
 The potential suitor, Hashidera, is an attractive candidate, but he is uncertain if he wants to remarry.
 Teinosuke takes Yukiko to meet him and goes to great lengths to see the match through, but Yukiko's shyness causes Hashidera to call off the negotiations.

 Just after this, Sachiko is informed that Taeko has fallen severely ill at Okubata's house.
 At first, it is assumed that she has dysentery, but the diagnosis is later changed to anthrax.
 Taeko's condition grows progressively worse, and the sisters are torn between finding better care and allowing Taeko to be seen at Okubata's house.
 Eventually she is moved to the hospital of a family friend, where she slowly recovers.

 Meanwhile, Sachiko is told that Taeko has been living off of Okubata since being disinherited.
-Sachiko also hears that Taeko may be involved with a bar tender named Miyoshi.
+Sachiko also hears that Taeko may be involved with a bartender named Miyoshi.
 Sachiko is aghast, but now sees a marriage between Taeko and Okubata as a necessity.
 After Taeko has recovered, Sachiko learns that Okubata is being pressured by his family to go to Manchuria; Sachiko and Yukiko think that Taeko should go with him.
 Taeko objects, but Yukiko pushes her, saying that she is indebted to Okubata for everything he has given her.
 Taeko leaves the house in tears and stays away for two days.
 Okubata eventually decides against going to Manchuria.

 The Makiokas also learn that Itani is planning to sell her shop and travel to America, but before her departure, Itani informs Sachiko that she has another suitor for Yukiko.
 His name is Mimaki, an illegitimate son of a viscount.
 The sisters travel to Tokyo to meet him, and he quickly charms them.
 While in Tokyo, Taeko tells Sachiko that she is four months pregnant with Miyoshi's child.
 Sachiko and Teinosuke arrange for Taeko to have the baby secretly at Arima.
 To protect the Makiokas’ reputation, Teinosuke asks Okubata to remain silent about Taeko's behavior.
-Okubata agrees, on condition that Teinosuke compensate him for the money he has spent on Taeko.
-Teinosuke agrees to pay him two-thousand yen.
+Okubata agrees, on the condition that Teinosuke compensate him for the money he has spent on Taeko.
+Teinosuke agrees to pay him two thousand yen.
 Taeko's baby dies at birth, and Taeko moves in with Miyoshi.